-This year we added to the incredible cohort of highly qualified educators and it is my pleasure to list these staff and their qualifications.
-Whilst some of our staff were going on maternity leave and new positions became available because of increased student numbers, we were blessed with new staff who have added an extra dimension to our current offering of subjects.
-Whilst we are a remote school we have been blessed with excellent teachers.
+We are a remote school and to secure good quality teachers is a challenge.
+We have been blessed with excellent teachers.
 They add to our exceptional mix, knowing that we appreciate their knowledge and skills.
-Currently we have six Indigenous staff members employed at Crossways (four LSO's, one grounds person and one teacher).
+Currently we have 5 Indigenous staff members employed at Crossways (four LSO's, one grounds person and one teacher).